ccleberg/yoshi-cli/README.md

 letters, numbers, and punctuation (min.
 8 characters) or XKCD-like passphrases (min.
 3 words).

-Please note that the script is written in Python 3 - you may need to run the script with the `python3` command instead of `python` if your system uses a default of Python 2.
 See the Installation & Usage sections below for more information.

 # Table of Contents